rcantini/rcantini.github.io/content/post/bert_text_classification/index.md

 - **Masked Language Modeling (MLM)**: 15% of the words in each sequence are replaced with a `[MASK]` token.
 The model then attempts to predict the masked words, based on the context provided by the non-masked ones.
 - **Next Sentence Prediction (NSP)**: the model receives pairs of sentences as input and learns to predict if the second sentence is the subsequent sentence in the original document.

-BERT is **deeply bidirectional**, which means that it can learn the context of a word based on all the information contained in the input sequence, joinlty considering previous and subsequent tokens.
+BERT is **deeply bidirectional**, which means that it can learn the context of a word based on all the information contained in the input sequence, jointly considering previous and subsequent tokens.
 In fact, the use of MLM objective enables the representation to fuse the left and right contexts, allowing the pre-training of a deep bidirectional language representation model.
-This is a key difference comparing to previous language representation models like *OpenAI GPT*, which uses a unidirectional (left-to-right) language model, or
+This is a key difference compared to previous language representation models like *OpenAI GPT*, which uses a unidirectional (left-to-right) language model, or
 *ELMo*, which uses a shallow concatenation of independently trained left-to-right and right-to-left language models.
 BERT outperformed many task-specific architectures, advancing the state of the art in a wide range of Natural Language Processing tasks, such as textual entailment, text classification and question answering.